Submitted by Erica L. Windle, owner of A Sophisticated Pair in Burlington, North Carolina

 I opened Jenette Bras in 2009 in an old working-class neighborhood in Los Angeles called East Hollywood.
 I found a great 1920’s storefront, formerly Pak-Am Stationery (for all your Pakistani-American office supply needs) in a sort of off-center bohemian district of bike shops, junk stores and small theaters.
 It was cheaper than prime shopping district space and loads more fun.
 My business plan, such as it was, didn’t call for browsers or impulse shoppers.
 I calculated that I was a destination store that women would be willing to travel to, and this turned out to be right.

-I myself had to go all the way to England to be properly fitted. … Read more
+I myself had to go all the way to England to be properly fitted.
+I was attending a science fiction fan convention (due to some notoriety connected with my other job) and I stumbled … Read more

 Submitted by Janice Welch, owner of Just For You Fine Lingerie in Waterloo, Ontario

 I have always had a passion for lingerie from a very early age; my first set I ever bought at 18 was electric blue (it was the 80s lol) with matching garter.
 I dreamed of owning my own lingerie store but never in a million years thought it would be a reality.
 I’m an English girl with big boobs and moved to Canada in 2003.
 Buying lingerie that fits was a nightmare and there was no one in my area that could do the job.
 That’s when I decided that I can’t be the only big busted lady in Canada and I opened my store in 2007.
-We offer full fittings … Read more
+We offer full fittings and carry over 150 sizes in store at all times.
+My dream finally became my reality and for 5 0f … Read more